hydroper/as3parser/docs/verifier/Type/kinds/namespace.md

 # Namespace

 The `Namespace` type kind represents a namespace used as a name qualifier in the ActionScript language.
-A namespace is either a system namespace, or an user namespace (`namespace N1 = "https://foo.com";`).
+A namespace is either a system namespace, an user namespace (`namespace ns1 = "http://www.adobe.com";`), or an explicit namespace.
 A namespace may contain an ASDoc comment.

+## User namespaces

+In the ActionScript 3 bytecode, user namespaces map to `namespace_info` structures with the `CONSTANT_Namespace` constant.

 User namespaces are interned in the `TypeHost` object.

+## Explicit namespaces

+The origin of explicit namespaces is currently unknown, therefore explicit namespaces are unexplored, but they exist at the ActionScript 3 bytecode.
+In the ActionScript 3 bytecode, explicit namespaces map to `namespace_info` structures with the `CONSTANT_ExplicitNamespace` constant.

+As with user namespaces, explicit namespaces are interned in the `TypeHost` object.

 ## Supported methods